A guide to writing corrective and preventive action (CAPA) reports

 There could be more than one thing to fix, as it might entail different areas and different actions to close the loop.

-With this in mind, you should establish a defined timeline for implementation and follow-up (checks could be set at intervals or have defined dates for correction actions to be completed).
+With this in mind, you should use whatever planning tools you have to establish a defined timeline for implementation and follow-up (checks could be set at intervals, or have defined dates for correction actions to be completed).
 In your report, explain exactly how you plan to follow up and what tools you’ll use to measure the effectiveness of the changes.

 A key component of implementing the corrective actions is to document how you communicate these changes to everyone involved in the improvement process.
 This may involve retraining employees, making sure all process owners know what happened and why, changing a supplier, or editing your quality standard metrics.
 Show the precise steps you’re taking to correct the issue and list out who will be responsible for making sure each step is followed whether it’s internal or third-party.
 For example, if one action is retraining, the person responsible for this step would include proof of training records with the corrective action.